 Morocco's crypto regulatory history begins with the joint communique of November 2017, when three authorities - Bank Al-Maghrib (BAM, Banque Centrale du Maroc, بنك المغرب), the AMMC (Autorite Marocaine du Marche des Capitaux, الهيئة المغربية لسوق الرساميل), and the Office des Changes (مكتب الصرف) - declared all cryptocurrency transactions illegal.
 The ban covered buying, selling, holding, and using virtual currencies for payments.

-In November 2025, Bank Al-Maghrib and the AMMC published a comprehensive draft law to legalize and regulate digital assets.
+In November 2025, Bank Al-Maghrib and the AMMC published Draft Bill No. 42.25, a comprehensive framework to legalize and regulate digital assets.
 The bill establishes four pillars: investor protection, market integrity and AML/CFT compliance, innovation promotion, and financial stability safeguards.
-Under the proposed framework, the AMMC will oversee token issuance and licensing of crypto-asset service providers (CASPs), while BAM will regulate stablecoins and asset-backed tokens.

 Tax Treatment of Card Rewards in Morocco